vic-ma/howtodismantle.github.io/_posts/2024-11-25-I-O-Lets-Go-Going-crazy-for-Pepperl-Fuchs-IO-Link-Master-ICE2-8IOL-G65L-V1D.md

 ## IO-Link master configuration

-Like other I/O modules, the IO-Link Master comes with a web interface.
-The idea behind the IO-Link is that the way an IO-Link device works is described in an IODD file (IO device description file).
+Like other I/O modules, the IO-Link master comes with a web interface.
+The way an IO-Link device works is specified by an IODD file (IO device description file).

 The easiest way to get the IODD file for our sensor is to go to the [IODD Finder website](https://ioddfinder.io-link.com/) and enter our sensor's exact name.